haf0g/continuous-delivery-with-Jenkins-in-k8s-engine/README.md

 - Add CI/CD pipelines that build and deploy containerized applications on GKE.
 - Configure Jenkins pipelines to trigger automatically via GitHub or Cloud Build.
-- Explore Jenkins plugins for advanced DevOps workflows.
+- Explore Jenkins plugins for advanced DevOps workflows